Using Perplexity for Deep OSINT Research

 Output

-Authoritative situation map with source credibility assessment, ready for stakeholder briefing.
+A reliable situation map with source credibility assessment, ready for a stakeholder briefing.

 III.
 Perplexity's Strengths for OSINT